dreadl0ck/netcap/cmd/agent/README.md

 # NET.AGENT

-*net.agent* is a commandline client for exporting batched audit records via UDP to a *net.collect* collection server.
+*net agent* is a commandline client for exporting batched audit records via UDP to a *net collect* collection server.

 ## Description